brglng/bfind/README.md

 ## Roadmap

+- Use two threads, one for listing files, one for printing.
-To be compliant with find's command line arguments.
+- Be compliant with find's command line arguments.

 ## License